 Treasure Island is located approximately two hours away from Orlando.
 Also located on the Gulf of Mexico, Treasure Island Beach is considered one of the cleanest and safest beaches on the gulf coast.

-The best thing about Treasure Island is that it is kid-friendly with plenty of activities for families.
-The water here is very calm and shallow, which means you can wade out.
+The best thing about Treasure Island is that it is kid-friendly, with plenty of family activities.
+The water here is calm and shallow, so you can wade out.
 There are also restrooms, showers, picnic areas, grills, and picnic tables.

 The beach is vast, so you won't have a problem finding a spot no matter what time of day you arrive.